informatics-lab/machine-learning-traffic-cams/README.md

 # How to run index.js

-It's using Node.js.
+It's using _Node.js_.
 So to run it from the main directory, write this command:

 ```Bash
 node src/index.js